wJoenn/louisramosdev/content/blogs/create-a-rails-7-rest-api.md

 Congratulation, your Rails API is now ready to use.

-In the next article we will create a basic frontend client to use this API from and after this one we'll go over how to handle authentication with Devise and JSON web tokens.<br /> Until then feel free to experiment with your newly acquired skill of course !
+In the next article we will go over how to handle authentication with Devise and JSON web tokens and after this one we'll create a basic frontend client to use this API from.<br /> Until then feel free to experiment with your newly acquired skill of course !

 Cheers !